supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 ## Lab objectives
 In this lab, you will perform:
-- Create a Group
+- Task 1: Create a Group
-- Apply Microsoft Defender for Office 365 preset security policies.
+- Task 2: Apply Microsoft Defender for Office 365 preset security policies
-- Preparing the Microsoft 365 Defender workspace.
+- Task 3: Preparing the Microsoft 365 Defender workspace
+-

 ## Estimated timing: 120 minutes